Psychological and Behavioural Sciences

 - Number of students per year: two to three

 - Typical offer: A*AA or equivalent

-Jesus College has a resident Fellow who specialises in Experimental Social Psychology: Dr Simone Schnall, an expert on the interaction of cognitive and affective processes.
+Jesus College has a resident Fellow who specialises in Experimental Social Psychology: Professor Simone Schnall, an expert on the interaction of cognitive and affective processes.

 We encourage our students to develop their own interests within a supportive and challenging intellectual environment.
 Psychology is unique as a discipline because it spans a wide range of topic areas that can be approached from a biological perspective and a social science discipline.

 Psychology is the study of the interface between mind and body.
 You should therefore have a good understanding of brain structures and processes, and bodily systems, including gene x environment interactions.
 Equally, you should understand the socio-cultural factors influencing or constituting our behaviour and the meanings we attach to it.

 We are looking for those who can think both philosophically and neurobiologically about psychology.
 To a significant extent, this is a science-based course, therefore you should be prepared to engage with maths, statistics and methodology, and be keen to learn about cellular biology, synapses, neurotransmitters, anatomy, to a relatively in-depth level.